ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Build dynamic UIs and push app updates in seconds with JSON</blockquote>

 <h3>4.
-Activity-Based Navigation in Multi-Module Android Apps - <a href="https://medium.com/@motefa1/activity-based-navigation-in-multi-module-android-apps-c811a9dc97e4" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Reusable Premium Watermark in Jetpack Compose - <a href="https://medium.com/@kappdev/how-to-create-a-reusable-premium-watermark-in-jetpack-compose-83d79e9ce7c3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Atef`**
+✍️ **posted by `Kappdev`**

-<blockquote>At one of the companies I worked for, we operate with multiple squads contributing to our Android app.
-This level of collaboration…</blockquote>
+<blockquote>Welcome everybody 👋 In this article, we’ll explore how to create a nice, customizable, and reusable Premium Watermark using Jetpack…</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>